 100. For the second phase of validation, ECCC tested: a 2018 BMW 530e (OVC-HEV), a 2016 Chevrolet Volt (OVC-HEV), a 2018 Toyota Prius Prime (OVC-HEV), and a 2009 Saturn Vue (mild BAS NOVC-HEV).
 JRC expressed an intention of testing two additional vehicles, and as of Autumn 2019 were continuing efforts to procure suitable vehicles and provide them with necessary instrumentation.
 US EPA had intended to test two additional vehicles, but damage to one of the vehicles, and an unexpected difficulty with the funding mechanism for contract work necessary to instrument the vehicles, made it impossible for EPA to participate in the second phase.

 101. Results of the second phase began to become available in late 2019 and continued to be produced through March 2020.
-At an interim IWG on EVE teleconference on 12 December 2019, ECCC provided draft reports for the 2018 BMW 530e and the 2016 Chevy Volt, followed by final reports in March 2020.
-A report for the Saturn Vue was delivered in February 2020.
-As of March 2020 a draft report for the Prius Prime is awaiting completion.
+Results of this testing were presented and discussed in various EVE IWG meetings.

 102. JRC provided test results for hub dyno testing and is progressing to provide results of wheel torque measurements on the same vehicle.